DEFRA/future-flood-forecasting-web-portal-importer/docs/Non-test-settings-and-environment-variables.md

 | AzureWebJobs.ImportFromFews.Disabled             | Disable the ImportFromFews function (Set to true)                                              |
 | AzureWebJobs.ProcessFewsEventCode.Disabled       | Disable the ProcessFewsEventCode function (Set to true)                                        |

 The ImportFromFews and ProcessFewsEventCode functions **must** be disabled during deployments affecting the structure of core forecasting engine workflow configuration data.
-The endpoints **must** remain disabled until messages on the following Azure Service Bus queues/topics have been processed **successfully**.
+The endpoints **must** remain disabled until messages on the following Azure Service Bus queues have been processed **successfully**.

-* fews-coastal-display-group-queue/fews-coastal-display-group-topic
+* fews-coastal-display-group-queue
-* fews-fluvial-display-group-queue/fews-fluvial-display-group-topic
+* fews-fluvial-display-group-queue
-* fews-ignored-workflows-queue/fews-ignored-workflows-topic
+* fews-ignored-workflows-queue
-* fews-non-display-group-queue/fews-non-display-group-topic
+* fews-non-display-group-queue

 This prevents core forecasting engine messages from being processed until supporting configuration data has been loaded.